nithishkgnani/nithishkgnani.github.io/content/project/tcps.md

 ### 2. Automatic pose correction

-A 5x3 array of force-sensitive resistors (FSRs) was built and attached to custom fingertips on a two-fingered gripper.
+A 5x3 array of force-sensitive resistors (FSRs) was built and attached to 3D printed custom fingertips designed using Autodesk Fusion 360.
+This was fitted on a Robotiq 2F-85 two-fingered gripper.
 It is used to detect the contact region and force between the gripper and the tool.
 An Arduino Mega communicates the sensor data to the switch via a host computer.

 {{< figure src="/img/tcps/TCPS_FingerMod.jpg" width=70% caption="A. stock and B. modified gripper fingertips design in CAD; C. Photo of modified gripper" >}}

-The edge intelligent switch port connected to the robotic arm runs the automatic _pose correction_ algorithm that:
+The edge intelligent switch port connected to the UR3 robotic arm runs the automatic _pose correction_ algorithm that:

 * Monitors the grip of the two-fingered gripper on a tool using the force sensor array.
 * Calculates and sends the necessary translation and rotation steps to the robot to achieve a firm and accurate grip.